virteal/kudocracy/README.md

 What is it?
 -----------
-An experimental voting system where people can like/dislike hashtags.
+An experimental Liquid Democracy voting system where people can like/dislike hashtags.

 hashtags?